What is co-production?

-Co-production means people who use Adult Social Care services and their family carers working as equals alongside staff sharing their experience, skills, and influence to help design, develop, deliver, and monitor services.
+Co-production means people who draw on adult social care and carers working as equals alongside our staff sharing their experience, skills, and influence to help design, develop, deliver, and monitor what we do.

 The Our Voice co-production group has chosen the following definition to explain what we mean by the word co-production:

-When co-production works best, people who use services and carers are valued by organisations as equal partners, can share power and have influence over decisions made."
+When co-production is working well, people who draw on adult social care and carers are valued by organisations as equal partners and have influence over decisions made.

 To find out more about what co-production is, visit the National Co-production Advisory Group page.